spencergosden/Maritime-Alpha-Flow/README.md

 ## Dashboard

 A streamlit dashboard with the following features:
+>
-•Map of vessel positions from the previous hour
+>Map of vessel positions from the previous hour
+>
+>A dataframe containing the counts of each destination for unique vessels since a selected date
+>
+>Line chart of historical vessel counts (which can be filtered by vessel type)
+>
+>Gauge to show overall vessel traffic compared to 72-hour SMA
+>
-•A dataframe containing the counts of each destination for unique vessels since a selected date •Line chart of historical vessel counts (which can be filtered by vessel type) •Gauge to show overall vessel traffic compared to 72-hour SMA •Backtesting functionality with adjustable vessel count SMA lengths to create simple vessel count SMA crossover strategies (includes a feature to optimize your backtest, to be used with extreme caution)
+>Backtesting functionality with adjustable vessel count SMA lengths to create simple vessel count SMA crossover strategies (includes a feature to optimize your backtest, to be used with extreme caution)
+>
-•Links to download .csv and .parquet files for vessel data tables, in case users prefer this to querying the database on SQL for their own data exploration and research
+>Links to download .csv and .parquet files for vessel data tables, in case users prefer this to querying the database on SQL for their own data exploration and research

 ## Disclosure